Social Science BA

 Total Units Required: 120

-The Bachelor of Arts in Social Science is designed for students who have a broad interest in the behavioral and social sciences and for those interested in pursuing a California secondary school teaching credential.
-The social science BA is an interdisciplinary program with a curriculum from the disciplines and programs of the College of the Behavioral and Social Sciences and the Department of History.
-The program has two options to best meet the needs of our students: multidisciplinary studies and specialization studies.
+The Bachelor of Arts in Social Science is designed for students with a broad interest in the behavioral and social sciences and those interested in pursuing a California secondary school teaching credential.
+This interdisciplinary program has courses from disciplines in the College of Behavioral and Social Sciences and the History Department.
+Students can choose from two options depending on their career goals: multidisciplinary studies is a broad approach for those who want to become teachers, and specialization studies allows students to choose a more focused area within the social sciences.

 The option in specialization studies.
 This is a 43-unit major, which consists of 21 units from a selected area of concentration.
-There are 20 areas of concentration (AoC) from which to choose.
-The AoCs include all the disciplines found within the College of Behavioral and Social Sciences, plus history.
-Areas of concentration also include area studies, and topical concentrations like career and life planning, environmental studies, and family relations.
+The 20 different areas of concentration (AoC) include all the disciplines within the College of Behavioral and Social Sciences, plus history.
+The AoCs also include area studies and topics such as career and life planning, environmental studies, and family relations.

 Grading Requirement